HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

 Strict Mode
 ~~~~~~~~~~~

 Since the primary focus of the library is to reduce pressure on other services, throttlers are released by default when background jobs move out of the *Processing* state.
-So when you retry or re-schedule a running background job, any *Mutexes* or *Semaphores* will be released immediately and let other jobs to acquire them.
+So when you retry or reschedule a running background job, any *Mutexes* or *Semaphores* will be released immediately and let other jobs to acquire them.
 This mode is called *Relaxed*.

 Alternatively you can use *Strict Mode* to release throttlers only when background job was fully completed, e.g. moved to a final state (such as *Succeeded* or *Deleted*, but not the *Failed* one).
 This is useful when your background job produces multiple side effects, and you don't want to let other background jobs to examine partial effects.